bbauska/UofM-AdvStyling/readme.md

 people had difficulty adapting.

-The more you can prove to me that you have the ability to roll with those punches as they come, and the more you can prove that you\'re excited about the idea of learning new things and applying them, the more likely I am to consider your application.
+The more you can prove to me that you have the ability to roll with those punches as they come, and the more you can prove that you&apos;re excited about the idea of learning new things and applying them, the more likely I am to consider your application.

-\>\> All right great.
-Thank you so much Heather, I appreciate all your input today, and I hope that you\'ve also gained something from this.
+&gt;&gt; All right great.
+Thank you so much Heather, I appreciate all your input today, and I hope that you&apos;ve also gained something from this.
-Whether it\'s understanding that yes, it\'s okay and expected to fail, or really that any little thing you can do to get yourself more engaged in tech is going to help you in all these different fields.
+Whether it&apos;s understanding that yes, it&apos;s okay and expected to fail, or really that any little thing you can do to get yourself more engaged in tech is going to help you in all these different fields.